scdl-org/scdl/README.md

 * Download all song of an user
 * Download all song & repost of an user
 * Download all song of one playlist
-* Download all song of an user's all playlist
+* Download all song of all playlist of an user
 * Download all song of an user's favorites
-* Set tags with eyeD3 (soon)
+* Set tags with eyeD3 (soon)(the soft need to be updated to work with python3 by the owner)

 ## Old version